ZhengdongWang/zhengdongwang.com/readme2.md

 * [This American Life](https://www.thisamericanlife.org).
 Which is even better than people say it is.
 I used to list other podcasts here.
 And I listen to others, but I've gotten bored of every other one, even if it takes a few years.
 Also, the Torey Malatia jokes at the end are great.

-If you know me, please play these games with me:
+Play these games with me:

 * [Twilight Struggle](https://boardgamegeek.com/boardgame/12333/twilight-struggle)
 * [Diplomacy](https://boardgamegeek.com/boardgame/483/diplomacy)